kpace-usgs/GAMA-results/readme.md

 Outstanding issues:
 - The name of columns differs from layersordered to the trends layers.
 E.g. param value 17, "fumigants", is either not in the layersordered menu or else is the herbicide one.
 Fumigants gives "FumDetects" as the column name in which to find its number of detects, but there's no column with that title in the layersordered universe.

+Future Changes:
+- change how threshVals get saved when the parameter gets changed (lines 71 - 82) in app.vue